 These Shamrock party balloons are just my luck!
-Making balloons to go with our favorite holidays is a favorite pastime around here… from hearts, to bunnies to firework balloons anytime we can combine a love for a holiday with the festive fun of a balloon I’m on board.
+Making balloons to go with our favorite holidays is a favorite pastime around here… From valentine balloon to bunny balloons to firecracker balloons anytime we can combine a love for a holiday with the festive fun of a balloon I’m on board.

 Like the rest of the internet, I’ve been gushing over Jordan’s amazing balloon walls this year and decided we’ve love to get a funky look like that in moveable form.
 Something we could cart along to school and surprise the kids with.
 I grabbed some cardboard and partnered with Elmer’s Glue to make it happen.
 These Shamrock party balloons are an incredibly bright dose of fun for St. Patrick’s day!

 The shamrock party balloons aren’t floating which makes them easy to carry and has the added benefit that none of them will fly out of a little kiddo’s hand.
-To make sure they are portable we created our own balloon holders with piece of paper cut into cone form and a dowel.
-This allows the balloons to be carried individually (or in bunches) wherever you plan to spread the lucky fun come St. Patties day.
+To make sure they are portable we have created our own balloon holders with a piece of paper cut into cone form and a dowel.
+This will allow the balloons to be carried individually (or in bunches) wherever you plan to spread the lucky fun on St. Patties day.

 Shamrock Party Balloons

 To make the shamrock party balloons you will need:

 - Shades of long green balloons (my favorite here, here and here)